joysticktv/joysticktv.github.io/faq.md

 ## Can I have my partner on stream with me?
 Yes, however, they must be approved on your account before they can appear on stream.
 Go to your stream settings page and add a new Stream Approval with their information.

+If they're already an approved streamer, you can invite them to appear on stream through streamer invitations on your stream settings page.

 ## I want to play a game with friends.
 Can their voices be on my stream?
 As long as you know they are all over the age of 18, and do not show their faces/body, it’s ok.